 Off Campus Recovery Meetings and Clubhouses

-- Every Thursday at 8:30pm and Saturday at 7am and 10:30am in Villanova University’s Campus Health Center, Room 200.
+- Every Thursday at 8:30pm and Saturday at 10:30am in Villanova University’s Campus Health Center, Room 200

 - Every Monday at 6:30pm at St. Mary's Hamilton Village on the University of Pennsylvania campus; 3916 Locust Walk (entrance is through glass doors in back)

 - Every Wednesday at 8pm at University Lutheran Church on the University of Pennsylvania campus; 3637 Chestnut street

 To find additional meetings nearby, visit: www.sepennaa.org

 - Every Sunday at 4pm at the New Leaf Club in Rosemont; 1225 Montrose Ave